 The effect of colchicine on labor and delivery is unknown.

 Clinical studies with colchicine for prophylaxis and treatment of gout flares and for treatment of FMF did not include sufficient numbers of patients aged 65 years and older to determine whether they respond differently from younger patients.
-In general, dose selection for an elderly patient with gout should be cautious, reflecting the greater frequency of decreased renal function, concomitant disease, or other drug therapy [see Dose Modification for Co-administration of Interacting Drugs].
+In general, dose selection for an elderly patient with gout should be cautious, reflecting the greater frequency of decreased renal function, concomitant disease or other drug therapy [see Dose Modification for Coadministration of Interacting Drugs and Pharmacokinetics].

 Colchicine is significantly excreted in urine in healthy subjects.
-Clearance of colchicine is decreased in patients with impaired renal function.
-Total body clearance of colchicine was reduced by 75% in patients with end-stage renal disease undergoing dialysis.
+Clearance of colchicines is decreased in patients with impaired renal function.
+Total body clearance of colchicines was reduced by 75% in patients with end-stage renal disease undergoing dialysis.

 Prophylaxis of Gout Flares